 Are you a big fan of Bollywood?
-Then you should not miss out exploring Dadasaheb Phalke Chitranagari, commonly known as Mumbai Film City.
-The heart of the Bollywood, an approximately 100,000 sq. ft. area consists of lakes, gardens, theaters, recording rooms many more.
-To take a tour to the entire film city in a day you need to take a bus ride.
+Then you should not miss out on exploring Dadasaheb Phalke Chitranagari, commonly known as Mumbai Film City.
+The heart of Bollywood, an approximately 100,000 sq. ft. area consists of lakes, gardens, theaters, recording rooms many more.
+To take a tour of the entire film city in a day you need to take a bus ride.
 More than 900 movies and multiple television shows have been shot here.
 When you take a tour of about 1000 film sets, you will see many familiar sets of popular movies.
-Film city gives you a chance to live in your Bollywood dream for one day and thus it’s a must visit spot for all Bollywood lovers.
+Film city gives you a chance to live in your Bollywood dream for one day and thus it’s a must-visit spot for all Bollywood lovers.

 The best place to enjoy the sunset with typical aamchi Mumbai flavor and that makes Juhu one of the best tourist places in Mumbai.
 It is seen in many movies or TV shows quite often.
 This is one of the poshest areas in Mumbai as many celebrities have their own houses in surrounding areas.
-Don’t be surprised if you see any celebrity running or jogging in the beach as it is commonly seen there.
+Don’t be surprised if you see any celebrity running or jogging on the beach as it is commonly seen there.
 Walking across the beach sand with your partner during the sunset can make your day for sure.
 There’s an ISKON temple near the beach, so you can visit that as well.

 Want to visit one of the most popular shrines in Mumbai or you can say most popular tourist place in Mumbai?
 Yes, you guessed it right.
 We are talking about Haji Ali Dargah which is situated in the middle of the Arabian sea near Worli.
 The tomb is made of white marble and glass which looks more beautiful at night when the shrine lights up.
-It has white marble pillar with immaculate mirror work on it.
+It has a white marble pillar with immaculate mirrorwork on it.
 People from all over the world come here to seek blessings.

 CST or Chhatrapati Shivaji Terminus, formerly known as Victoria Terminus, is a modern railway station with historic touch in it.
-This UNESCO World Heritage Site was built in 1887 in the middle of the mega city Mumbai and well connected to a major part of the city.
-The bustle railway terminus gives a feeling of British history, looks more attractive at night.
+This UNESCO World Heritage Site was built in 1887 in the middle of the mega city Mumbai and is well connected to a major part of the city.
+The bustle railway terminus gives a feeling of British history and looks more attractive at night.
 Even you have seen the station in many scenes of popular movies.
 It is the most popular historic landmark of the city.
 You must visit the railway station just to have the feel of the busy city that never sleeps.

 We hope this guide will take you to the prominent places to visit in Mumbai and get the best out of your trip.
 Mumbai is a city that you would fall in love with after your first visit.